voxel51/fiftyone/docs/source/integrations/cvat.rst

 Connecting to Git
 -----------------

-CVAT provides the ability to link an annotation task to a Git repository, allowing you to upload the labels of the task to a zip file in the repository.
+CVAT provides the ability to link an annotation task to a git dataset repository, allowing you to upload the labels of the task to a zip file in the repository.

 The `git_repo` argument can be used to define the URL of of the Git